 To assign a vulnerability, first you need to go to the Vulnerabilities section and select the type of vulnerability you want to treat.

-You can assign vulnerabilities in New status or reassign vulnerabilities in Progress status.
+You can assign vulnerabilities in Untreated status or reassign vulnerabilities in Progress status.
 Also, you can assign a person even if you have previously applied the two treatments: Temporarily accepted and Permanently accepted.

-In a new vulnerability, to assign it to someone, you must click on the specific location of the vulnerability.
+In a untreated vulnerability, to assign it to someone, you must click on the specific location of the vulnerability.
 After that, a pop-up window will immediately appear, showing you three tabs, from which you need to select the one called Treatments.
-After that, you must change de New to in progress status in the treatment field.
+After that, you must change de Untreated to in progress status in the treatment field.

 Several fields will be activated here.
 You must fill in all them with the requested information.
 In Assigned, you add the email address of the developer or team member who will be in charge of fixing the vulnerability.
 After you provide all the required information, you must click the Confirm button.

 Note: Only a Fluid Attacks staff member can assign a vulnerability to other Fluid member.
 In either case, the Assigned dropdown list will show only valid options for the assignment.